 Russell Ledet once studied his organic chemistry flashcards during breaks from his shift as a security guard at Baton Rouge General Medical Center in Louisiana.
-Now he’s in the midst of a surgical rotation at that same hospital as he closes in on his dream of becoming a doctor.
+Now he’s achieved the rare feat of getting into a triple board residency program.

-Ledet, a native of Lake Charles, Louisiana, and his sister were raised by his single mom, who sometimes needed them to scrounge in grocery store dumpsters for leftover food.
+Dr. Ledet, a native of Lake Charles, Louisiana, and his sister were raised by his single mom.
+He remembers sometimes needing to scrounge in grocery store dumpsters for leftover food.
 After high school, he enlisted in the Navy and realized there was more out there in the world.

-While he was stationed in Florida, he met his wife, pictured below with him and their two young daughters on Facebook.
-She encouraged him to go back to school.
+While he was stationed in Florida, he met his wife, pictured below with him and their two young daughters on his Facebook account.
+She encouraged him to go back to school, so he enrolled at Southern University and A&M College.

-Ledet did, earning his undergraduate degrees in biology and chemistry from Southern University and A&M College in Baton Rouge while serving as a Navy reservist and working as a security guard at Baton Rouge General Medica Center to support his wife and just-born child.
+Ledet earned his undergraduate degrees in biology and chemistry while serving as a Navy reservist and working as a security guard at Baton Rouge General Medical Center to support his wife and newborn child.

-When he worked hospital security, Ledet would ask doctors as they came in what it was like to practice medicine, and the sight of them would motivate him.
-Other security guards would laugh at him when he said, “One day I will be a doctor,” he recalled in a YouTube video.
+When he worked hospital security, Ledet would ask doctors as they came in what it was like to practice medicine, and the sight of them would motivate him, even when many of them would pay no attention to him.
+His fellow security guards would laugh when he told them his dream.

-But after getting his undergraduate degrees, he received a Ph.D. in molecular oncology from NYU and entered the dual MD/MBA program at Tulane University in New Orleans.
-He just began his third-year surgical rotation back at Baton Rouge General, his old stomping grounds.
+But after getting his undergraduate degrees, he received a Ph.D. in molecular oncology and tumor immunology from NYU’s School of Medicine and then earned a dual MD/MBA at Tulane University in New Orleans.
+It was while he was at Tulane that he did a third-year surgical rotation back at Baton Rouge General, his old stomping grounds as a security guard.

-“I’ve been working so hard for so long to get to where I’m at right now,” he said in the YouTube video, pointing out that he has now come full circle.
+“I’ve been working so hard for so long to get to where I’m at right now,” he said in a YouTube video (below), pointing out that he has now come full circle.

 He also added some words of inspiration to others, saying that success does not have to come at the expense of individuality.